etam4260/rhud/README.md

 ### Fair Markets Rent API

 This is a basic example to show you how to query the Fair Markets Rent API.
-Query a state will return a dataframe with rows representing counties within the state.
+Querying a state will return a dataframe with rows representing counties within the state.
 A county fips + subdivision 10 digit code will return a 1 row dataframe for that county.